Quick Reference

 Recent Inflation & Fed Response

-The 2021–2023 inflation surge was the most significant since the early 1980s, driven by a convergence of supply-side and demand-side shocks.
-The Fed responded with the most aggressive rate-hiking cycle in four decades.
+The 2021–2023 inflation surge was the most significant since the early 1980s, driven by a confluence of supply-side shocks and unprecedented fiscal stimulus.
+Understanding the causes of this inflation episode explains why the Fed raised rates at the fastest pace in four decades.

 FactorHow It Drove Inflation